ls1-sys-prog-course-archive-SoSe22/task4-concurrency/README.md

 1. the concurrent hashmap is implemented correctly
 2. the hashmap scales with increasing number of threads in high contention workloads.

+## Hints

-**NB:** Both lock-based and lock-free hashmap tests rely on the `hashmap-driver.c` to execute a workload on the hashmap.
+- Both lock-based and lock-free hashmap tests rely on the `hashmap-driver.c` to execute a workload on the hashmap.
 You can check the usage of this code to test your own.
+- The hashmap does not need to check if an element is already in the hashmap before inserting
+- Inserts should be relatively fast (i.e. insert at the beginning of the bucket, not the end)

 ## Going further
 1. If you want to further develop your concurrent programming skills you can check other synchronization techniques such as Read-Copy-Update (RCU) and figure out how can the hashmap use RCU.